RazAbk/MoneyPipe/README.md

 • Add custom categories & labels by your own personal needs

 • Use on desktop, mobile & tablet
+\
+\
+\
 •10/12/2021 update:

+\
 • Node.js server is 🔥:

   • Full CRUD - Full control on data: add, edit and delete actions, categories, labels

-  • User can fully change his settings: (name, password, picture, currency...)
+  • User can change his settings: (name, password, picture, currency...)

   • Error handling - when something goes wrong, the user is informed with nice alerts UI

 \
 \